CBD Patches: Here’s What You Need to Know

 Can I Use CBD For Pain?

 While research into CBD for pain is in its infancy, cannabis has a history of use for easing pain, anecdotally, as well as in traditional health systems.

 Cannabinoids act on the endocannabinoid system (ECS) that helps to regulate pain.
 CBD patches are often used in targeted areas for relief.

 What Are the Types of CBD Patches?

-Today, CBD markets offer different patches, depending on the materials and structure.
 The two most common types of CBD patches include matrix patches and reservoir patches.

 Matrix patches typically contain five layers: a peel-off protective layer to safeguard CBD, a CBD-infused "matrix" layer, a separating layer, an adhesive layer holding the "matrix" to the skin, and finally, a backing layer.
 In matrix patches, the rate of CBD release is not accurately controlled.
 The released dosage will depend on the size of the patch and the amount of CBD contained inside the matrix.

 Reservoir patches have only three layers: a peel-off layer, an adhesive layer, and a protective backing layer.
 However, the permeable release membrane remains the key element of reservoir patches.
 In particular, manufacturers fine-tune the release membrane to control the rate of CBD delivery at a steady pace.
 Compared to matrix patches, reservoir patches are better at controlling the pace of CBD release.

 Though the above descriptions may sound complicated, using CBD patches is extremely easy.
 To apply a CBD patch, all you need to do is cleanse the area of skin the patch is being applied to, remove the protective film and apply the patch.
 Wear it for the indicated timeframe, typically ranging from 6 to 36 hours.

 There are a couple of tricks to get the maximum efficiency of a CBD patch.